Skip to content

 voltages = grid.voltages_vector()

-v_index = grid.v_index # list of (bus, phase)
+v_index = grid.v_index

 bus_voltages: dict[str, list[float]] = {}

-for (bus, _phase), v in zip(v_index, voltages, strict=False):
+for (bus, _phase), v in zip(v_index, voltages, strict=True):

 bus_voltages.setdefault(bus.lower(), []).append(float(v))

-# Per-site min/max voltage
+# Per-DC min/max voltage

-site_vmin: dict[str, float] = {}
+dc_vmin: dict[OfflineDatacenter, float] = {}

-site_vmax: dict[str, float] = {}
+dc_vmax: dict[OfflineDatacenter, float] = {}

-for site_id, bus in self._site_bus_map.items():
+for dc, bus in self._dc_bus_map.items():

 vs = bus_voltages.get(bus.lower(), [])